BJG87/GeminiApp/types/README.md

-# StvpsAi TypeScript Definitions
+# GeminiApp TypeScript Definitions

-This directory contains TypeScript type definitions for the StvpsAi library.
+This directory contains TypeScript type definitions for the GeminiApp library.
 These definitions provide **full IntelliSense and autocomplete** support when using the library in your clasp projects.

 ## ⚠️ Important: Apps Script Editor vs Clasp